 Through our Sustainable Farming Program, we champion and advance positive social, environmental and economic outcomes among the farmers from which we directly source crops, which encompasses potatoes, unprocessed corn, unprocessed oats, and oranges.
 The SFP is designed to help boost agricultural productivity and extend availability of sustainably sourced crops today, while contributing to long-term transformation across the agricultural system.

 The program is based on self-assessment, capacity building and verification.
 We are working with farmers around the world to provide training for on-field agronomy, resource-efficient use of fertilizers and irrigation, plant protection techniques, workers’ rights and other issues.
-To leverage the expertise and local influence of farmers, we’re growing a network of demonstration farms, where locally-relevant best practices can be put into action and local farmers can observe and learn from their peers.
+The SFP also promotes Integrated Pest Management (IPM), which addresses agrochemical and pesticide use among other crop protection measures.
+At the end of 2018, 66 percent of farmers engaged through the SFP complied with our IPM requirement, including nearly 100 percent compliance in the U.S. To leverage the expertise and local influence of farmers, we’re growing a network of demonstration farms, where locally-relevant best practices can be put into action and local farmers can observe and learn from their peers.

 More information on the SFP can be found in our Scheme Rules, which detail the program's implementation framework, as well as the SFP Fundamental Principles, which provide a comprehensive listing of the specific principles we work with farmers to implement, within the pillars of Social, Economic and Environmental.